-304 vs. 316 stainless steel; it's the timeless comparison in stainless steel.
-Let's take a look at the grade anatomy of these stainless steel grades and determine once and for all the difference between 304 stainless steel and 316 stainless steel.
+Take a look at the grade anatomy of stainless steel grades and determine the difference between 304 stainless steel and 316 stainless steel.

 • Chromium – Increases tensile strength, hardness, hardenability, toughness resistance to wear and abrasion, resistance to corrosion and scaling at elevated temperatures.